What is a botnet?

 A botnet is a network of private computers that hackers have infected with malicious software.
 The hackers then control these computers remotely without the knowledge of their owners.

 Cybercriminals might then use the computers they’ve infected to flood other servers with traffic to shut down targeted websites.
 They might also use infected computers to mine cryptocurrency, flood the internet with spam, send phishing emails in an attempt to trick victims into giving up their personal and financial information or send waves of traffic to sites that earn money from all these visits.

 Fortunately, you can help protect your computer from these botnet attacks.
 The key is to avoid clicking on suspicious links in emails or visiting websites known to spread viruses.
-You should also invest in trusted antivirus software and quickly approve any updates to this online protection or adjust your settings to allow automatic updates.
+You should also invest in trusted phishing emails and quickly approve any updates to this online protection or adjust your settings to allow automatic updates.

 How do computers get infected in botnet attacks?

 Scammers use different strategies when launching botnet attacks.
 Phishing emails are often a key component.